steelegbr/alldaydj/ReadMe.md

 Celery is used for async tasks.
 You need to have the running going for it to do anything. ;)

     celery -A alldaydj worker -l INFO

+## Magic

+On macOS, libmagic needs to be manually installed:

+    brew install libmagic